-With such amazing for you ingredients, these delicious Mini Chocolate Quinoa Crunch Cups are little morsels of goodness.
+Made with good for you ingredients, these delicious Mini Chocolate Quinoa Crunch Cups are a healthier way to satisfy your chocolate cravings.

-I was browsing Tieghan’s recipes on Half Baked Harvest when I saw this recipe for Superfood Chocolate Quinoa Bark and loved the idea of combining some super healthy ingredients with some dark chocolate to make a delicious and yet still healthy treat.
+I was browsing Tieghan’s recipes on Half Baked Harvest when I saw this recipe for Superfood Chocolate Quinoa Bark.
+I loved her idea of combining some super healthy ingredients with some dark chocolate to make a delicious and yet healthy treat.
 Tieghan has some very creative recipes on her site and if you haven’t seen her blog yet you should definitely check it out.
-I changed up her recipe somewhat, deciding to use mainly seeds in mine and made some Mini Chocolate Quinoa Crunch Cups.
+I adapted her recipe somewhat, deciding to use mainly seeds and made these Mini Chocolate Quinoa Crunch Cups.

-The crunchy mixture in these cups is made by combining quinoa with chia and sesame seeds and some unsweetened coconut and cocoa nibs for extra flavour and texture.
-The mixture is sweetened with a bit of pure maple syrup and baked in the oven until fragrant and caramelized.
-To make the mini chocolate cups you simply combine some of the melted dark chocolate with the crumbled up seed mixture and spoon it into mini paper cups, to finish the cups off simply top with additional melted chocolate.
-I sprinkled some of the cups with little flakes of pink Himalayan salt, but this is totally optional.
+The crunchy mixture in these cups is made by combining quinoa, chia and sesame seeds and some unsweetened coconut and cocoa nibs for extra flavour and texture.
+The mixture is sweetened with pure maple syrup and baked in the oven until fragrant and caramelized.
+To make the mini chocolate cups, you simply combine some of the melted dark chocolate with the crumbled up seed mixture and spoon it into mini paper cups.
+Finish the cups off by topping them with additional melted chocolate.
+I sprinkled some of the cups with little flakes of pink Himalayan salt, but this step is optional.

 This recipe makes more of the toasted quinoa mixture then you actually need for the chocolate quinoa crunch cups, but I left it as is, because I loved the crunchy mixture so much that I used the left-overs to top my yogurt, but you could also add it to your bowl of cereal or granola.
 I haven’t tried this, but I’m pretty sure that a few tablespoons of the mixture in a muffin batter would add some great texture to your muffins.
 Hope you give this recipe a try because with such amazing for you ingredients, these mini chocolate quinoa crunch cups are more like little morsels of goodness!
 Happy Valentine’s Day everyone!